-VC 14601 Driving on a Suspended or Revoked license
+VC 14601 Driving on a Suspended License; Driving on a Revoked License

 California Vehicle Code 14601 is a violation of driving while your license is suspended or revoked.
 There are different variations of this offense depending on why your license is suspended or revoked.
 These offenses are normally charged as misdemeanors and can result in getting arrested, having your car impounded, probation, fines, installation of IID device and jail time.

 To be convicted of a VC 14601, the prosecutor has to establish the following three factors: 1.
 That you were driving, 2.
 That your license was suspended or revoked at that time, and 3.
 That you had knowledge of this suspension or revocation.